hiveway/docs/Running/ProductionGuide.md

 > Using `tmux` when following through with this guide will be helpful.
 >
 >
-> Not only will this help you not lose your place if you are disconnected, it will let you have multiple terminal windows open for switching contexts (root user versus the etherhive user).
+> Not only will this help you not lose your place if you are disconnected, it will let you have multiple terminal windows open for switching contexts (root user versus the hiveway user).
 >
 > You can install [tmux](https://github.com/tmux/tmux/wiki) from the package manager:
 >